 2/155 Fitzroy Street, St Kilda

-If you are walking your four-legged friend around the iconic Albert Park and need a little coffee break, Fitzrovia is the perfect place to visit!
+If you are walking your four-legged friend around the iconic Albert Park and need a coffee break, Fitzrovia is the perfect place to visit!
 Located on Fitzroy Street in St Kilda overlooking the park, Fitzrovia has ample outside dining space for you and your pooch to stretch out.
 The views of the city skyline are spectacular, and for those who like to people-watch, there is plenty of hustle and bustle along Fitzroy Street.
 Coffee starts flowing from 7am daily so for those who love their early-morning dog walks, Fitzrovia has your post-walk coffee sorted.

 1 Fennell Street, Port Melbourne